noru/project-gulag/README.md

 ### `/docker`

-contains docker swarn config `docker-compose.yml` and the project `Dockerfile` for image build.
+contains docker swarm config `docker-compose.yml` and the project `Dockerfile` for image build.
 Read these 2 files for detailed information.

 #### Usage